 to the school counselor --- silence.
 The only thing he would say angrily

 is, "I don’t want to talk about it."
 I believed that

 Michael could be exhibiting symptoms of PTSD and perhaps was trying

 to repress the memories that kept trying to push their way out.

 To help Michael begin to talk about the event without having to take the first

 leap of "talking about it," I asked him to fill out a seven question "Trauma

 Questionnaire".
-I request Michael answer the questionnaire
+I requested Michael to answer the questionnaire

 in a journal and to quietly read it back to himself.
 When he said again, "I

 don’t want to talk about it," I responded, "But you’re